HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 )
 }}

 Adoption of LCP image prioritization skyrocketed to 15% of mobile websites in 2024, up from just 0.03% in 2022!
-This massive leap is thanks in large part to WordPress implementing [core support](https://make.wordpress.org/core/2023/07/13/image-performance-enhancements-in-wordpress-6-3/) for `fetchpriority` in 2023.
+This massive leap is thanks in large part to WordPress implementing <a hreflang="en" href="https://make.wordpress.org/core/2023/07/13/image-performance-enhancements-in-wordpress-6-3/">core support</a> for `fetchpriority` in 2023.

 As amazing as it is to see such rapid growth, there is still significant room for more sites to take advantage of this impactful one-line optimization.